⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 A closer look at Mount Rowe.

-And so is Mount Blakiston.
-I’m just waiting for a time when there won’t be any smoke – though with climate change rapidly advancing, who knows when that will be? 😢
+And so is Piinaquiium / Ahkoinimahstakoo (Mount Blakiston).
+I’m just waiting for a time when there won’t be any smoke – though with climate change rapidly advancing, who knows when that will be? 😢 EDIT: Done!

 Some pretty tarns beneath, “Buchanan, The Middle Child” – or as I’m going to start calling it, “Senator Peak” – but you can call it or not call it, whatever you like. 😊